-Auld Alliance Kiltmakers is composed by two passionate kiltmakers: Mathilde and Jonathan.
+Auld Alliance Kiltmakers is a duo of two passionate kiltmakers based in Edinburgh: Mathilde and Jonathan.

 Partners in life and craft, we work as a team to offer each of our client a memorable experience and a bespoke kilt to proudly wear and treasure for life.

-There is something quite magical in creating a complex garment from one 8-yards length of cloth.
+There is something quite magical in the art of crafting a complex garment from one 8-yards length of cloth.

-As a kiltmaker, I want my customers to be part of the design process of their kilt – down to the last detail, and to feel the joy and pride of having a high-quality garment made just for them, with their own style, colours, materials and finishing touches.
+As a kiltmaker, I want my customers to be involved in the entire design process of their kilt, down to the finest details.
+I want them to experience the pure joy and pride that comes with owning a meticulously crafted garment of the highest quality, tailored to their unique body, style, and personality.

 A bespoke kilt is a really special garment.
 Its evolution over the centuries and what it represents for its wearer, even today, fascinates me.
 As traditional or eccentric as one wants, it’s a very personal garment which the wearer has to make “his” or “hers”.
-And there is the swing of the kilt… so iconic, hypnotic!
+And let’s not forget the mesmerizing swing of the kilt… so iconic and hypnotic!

 I have been charmed by kilts, when I moved to Scotland.
 I decided to take a kiltmaking course, to understand the complexity and secrets of this art, and I was hooked!
-The craft of making traditional, fully hand stitched kilts is a long process.
+Crafting traditional, fully hand stitched kilts is a long process.
 A meditative and introspective journey that I love taking.
 I like to think that we put a bit of our soul, in every kilt that we make, as we dedicate thirty five or more hours to the making of a single kilt, carefully stitching every detail.

 Traditional kiltmaking has been recognised as an Endangered craft by the Heritage Crafts Association in 2021.
-I feel privileged and proud to be part of the artisans that commit themselves to perpetuate and keep alive this traditional craft , while explore new ways to make it evolve.
+I feel privileged and proud to be part of the artisans who are committed to preserving and perpetuating this traditional craft, while explore new ways to make it evolve.

 My goal is promote the kilt as an inclusive garment, that anyone can wear with pride and joy!